-For thousands of years the world chugged along with relatively little change.
-A person alive 500 years ago would not be entirely uncomfortable living in the world 3000 years ago.
+For thousands of years, the world chugged along with relatively little change.
+A person alive 500 years ago wouldn't be entirely uncomfortable living in the world 3000 years ago.

-And then… in the blink of an eye during the Industrial Revolution, new global superpowers emerged and the Geo-political structure of the planet (again… which was relatively stable for thousands of years), was shaken unlike any other time in human history.
+And then, in the blink of an eye during the Industrial Revolution, new global superpowers emerged and the geo-political structure of the planet (which was relatively stable for thousands of years), was shaken unlike any other time in human history.

-And, we're not talking about ancient times here.
+And, these were not ancient times.
 There are people alive today who witnessed the tail end of that turmoil.

 There is no guarantee they will continue from here on forward…

-That also doesn't mean we’re headed for a new age of darkness either… another World War, major Revolution, or a second Great Depression… but we're also not immune to such events occuring.
+That also doesn't mean we are headed for a new age of darkness but another World War, major Revolution, or a second Great Depression is not impossible.
+In some ways, they feel likely.

-Massive disruption has massive consequences…. and massive disruption is what's coming over the next decade.
+Massive disruption has massive consequences, and massive disruption is what's coming over the next decade or two.

-When discussing the challenge of today… it’s not as simple as saying new jobs will replace the ones that are lost.
+When discussing the challenges of today, it’s not as simple as saying new jobs will replace the ones that are lost.

 This disruption is far more significant than that, and to dismiss the potential impact would be naïve.